ADesprets/apic_scripts/README.md

 | Developer Portal | App Developer                |
 | Developer Portal | Viewer                       |

-More interesting for our case are the permissions associated to the roles.
+More interesting for our cases are the permissions associated to the roles.
 In the following table, I have created a table will all the permissions and associated a number from 0 to 3, 0 means not a good candidate for scripting, 3 highly candidate for scripting. *This classification is from my personal experience and is not an IBM official statement.*

 | Permissions	                                       | Type            | Likelyhood |
 | -------------------------------------------------- |:---------------:|:----------:|